elasticad/mongodb-schema-design/README.md

 Contribution
 ------------

-Welcome to improve the data models through contribution.
+Welcome to improve the data models through contribution or leave your feedback(s) by [email](mailto:bakhtiyor.h@gmail.com).